by Collyn Rivers

-A caravan heavier than its tow vehicle is like a dog with an overweight tail, it may sway so much its tow vehicle cannot control it.
+A travel trailer heavier than its tow vehicle is like a dog with an overweight tail, it may sway so much its tow vehicle cannot control it.
 Swerving strongly at speed to avoid a head-on collision induce this.
 So too may a strong side wind gust.
 That wind may be natural or from a close passing truck.

 NOT a good tow vehicle to trailer weight ratio (Pic: source unknown)